Trump says separation isn’t his policy. Here are all the times his team said it was.

 If you’re a politician who wants to see tougher border, you should be angry right now at Trump, because he’s making that a harder reality.

-On Monday, a CNN poll found 67 percent of Americans disapproving of the Trump administration’s policy to separate migrant children from their families, with 28 percent approving (including 58 percent of Republican respondents).
+On Monday, a CNN poll found 67 percent of Americans disapprove of the Trump administration’s policy to separate migrant children from their families, with 28 percent approving (including 58 percent of Republican respondents).

-Those numbers were nearly identical to a Quinnipiac survey that also was released yesterday, showing 66 percent of U.S. voters opposing the policy (and 55 percent of GOP voters supporting it).
+Those numbers were nearly identical to a Quinnipiac survey, also released Monday, showing 66 percent of U.S. voters opposing the policy (and 55 percent of GOP voters supporting it).

 Are we seeing this play out in the immigration debate, with the well-being of migrant families turning into the litmus test in the immigration debate?
 We’ll find out when Trump is set to speak to House Republicans on immigration today at 5:40 p.m.
 ET, and when the House is likely to vote on immigration legislation Thursday.